bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 You should be able input test in the "producer" side and see it emitted in the consumer.

 Next, create the corresponding Kudu and Impala tables.
-I also named the table "fixdata" and specified 3 hash partitions on stocksymbol and 3-day range partitions on transaction time.
-I also specify "quickstart" in order to only create a single replica.
+Specify the kudu master (quickstart), name of table ("fixdata"), number of hash partitions for the stocksymbol (3), and number of range partitions on transaction time (also 3).
+Also, optionally, specify "quickstart" in order to only create a single replica.
 If you skip this argument, you'll end up with the default 3 tablet replicas.

     java -cp com.kuduscreencast.timeseries.CreateFixTable quickstart fixdata 3 3 quickstart
     impala-shell